galiacheng/weblogic-aks-flux2-kustomize/README.md

 - **ingress** dir contains Helm release for NGINX ingress controller.
 - **weblogic** dir contains custom resource definition of Oracle WebLogic Server cluster and the ingress.
 - **clusters**  dir contains the Flux configuration in AKS cluster
-- **azure-acr-gitops** dir contains documents that guides you to set up GitOps in Azure Arc-enable AKS cluster based on this sample.
+- **resources** dir contains documents that guides you to set up GitOps in Azure Arc-enable AKS cluster based on this sample.

 ```text
 ├── operator